 Whether it’s the result of poor posture or an injury like whiplash, neck pain is a problem that affects many people.
 If your neck pain also causes numbness or has been lingering for several weeks or months, the team at Pain Medicine Group can provide relief with a range of conservative and interventional treatments.
-Call to schedule an appointment with Michael A. Worobel, DO at the Fort Myers office, or Mauna M. Radahd, MD or Jason C.Tse, DO in Oviedo, Florida, or use the online booking tool.
+Call to schedule an appointment with Dr. Paul Hurd, MD at the Fort Myers office, or Mauna M. Radahd, MD or Jason C.Tse, DO in Oviedo, Florida, or use the online booking tool.

 With all of its moving parts and its responsibility of supporting the weight of your head, your neck is highly vulnerable to injury.
 Common neck injuries and conditions that can result in pain include:

 The severity and type of your neck pain may vary, ranging from a dull ache to muscle spasms and tightness.
 Neck pain can also affect your mobility and cause headaches.

 Neck pain can resolve on its own without the need for specialized treatment, but if your neck pain is severe or prolonged, it may be time to schedule an appointment with the pain management specialists at Pain Medicine Group.